clydemcqueen/orca2/orca_base/README.md

 ## Computing thrust efforts

-We convert force and torque to ‘effort’ in the range [-1, 1] for each control using some notion of the maximum forces and torques that the thrusters can generate in unison.
+Orca converts force and torque to ‘effort’ in the range [-1, 1] for each control using some notion of the maximum forces and torques that the thrusters can generate in unison.
 These are very rough, and should be measured in the field.
 The effort values are clamped to the range [-1, 1].